-The California drought has diminished much of the state’s lakes, rivers and streams, but the rise and demise of the Salton Sea occurred on a different timeline.
-Though the man-made lake was once one of California’s most popular water resorts, the sea is now dried up, abandoned and nearly forgotten.
-Here’s what happened.
+The California drought has diminished much of the state’s lakes, rivers, and streams, but the rise and demise of the Salton Sea occurred on a different timeline.
+Though the man-made lake was once one of California’s most popular water resorts, the sea is now dried up, abandoned, and nearly forgotten.

 The chemical shift in the water caused a number of environmental problems, including the startling die-off of fish and bird populations.
-So many fish died that in some places the once-sandy beaches are now large expanses of fish bones.
+So many fish died that in some places the once-sandy beaches of Salton Sea are now large expanses of fish bones.

 Once the fish began dying, the birds followed suit.
 In one day, a reported 640 birds were found dead.
 The cause was avian botulism, a disease that had been passed to them by the infected, dying fish.